Sign in

 • To have links in custom fields underlined, select the Underline links in custom fields checkbox.

-• To make the signature look like a business card, select the Apply card-like style checkbox.
+• To make the email signature look like a business card, select the Apply card-like style checkbox.

 4. Using the Fields tab on the right sidebar, specify what details to include in your company-wide signature.
 For your convenience, signature fields are grouped in four sections: